hidwoc/jadu-mart/README.md

   - Details of a Dish, such as ingredients and flavor profile, can be viewed on a separate details page
   - Mini Basket view available throughout app (not just on Basket screen)

-- Enable payments to be made hrough the app
+- Enable payments to be made through the app